-I declare on behalf of e) Regulations, 1985 and with the Code of n Places of Assembly.
-Numbers entering Manager or authorized person of the premise es Date// Copy and number of Fire Certificate Date of issue: Location:
+I declare on behalf of that the venue is in compliance with Fire Safety in Places of Assembly (Ease of Escape) Regulations, 1985 and with the Code of Practice for the Management of Fire Safety in Places of Assembly.
+Numbers entering the premises will be controlled by the venue management.

+Manager or authorized person of the premises

+Date //

+Copy and number of Fire Certificate Date of issue: Location: